hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 There is a logs directory, which contains all of the text that was printed to screen as Sailfish was running.
 Additionally, there is a file called `quant.sf`.

-This is the **quantification file** in which each row corresponds to a transcript, listed by Ensembl ID, and the columns correspond to metrics for each transcript:
+This is the **quantification file** in which each row corresponds to a transcript, listed by Ensembl ID.
+The columns correspond to metrics for each transcript:

 ```bash
 Name    Length  EffectiveLength TPM     NumReads